Sellincourt Curriculum - Reflecting our Diverse and Inclusive Community September 2018

 Please click on the links below to view:

-Modern Foreign Languages - French or Spanish
+Modern Foreign Languages - Spanish

 In Early Years, Year 1, Year 5 and Year 6, music is taught by a specialist music teacher.